jonasrichard/dotfiles/vim/README.md

  * `:% g/#/p` grep all commented lines and print them
  * `:% g/dev/d` delete all lines which contains dev
+ * `:% v/dev/d` delete all lines which does not contain dev
  * `:% g/^  /m$` all the lines starting with 2 spaces are moved to the end of the buffer
  * `:% g/select/-1j` all the lines containing select are joined to the previous line
  * `:.,$v/bar/d` from this line delete all lines which doesn't contain bar